Jeannie C. Riley: Late 1970s and the 1980s

 Riley's success brought a number of offers from Hollywood, and she appeared with Bing Crosby, Dean Martin, Bette Davis, Tom Jones, Ed Sullivan and others on various television programs.

 Riley left Plantation Records for MGM Records in 1972, recording several albums, but only two of her singles from the period, "Good Morning Country Rain" and "Give Myself A Party," cracked the top 30.
 Later stints at Mercury Records and Warner Bros.
 Records produced only a couple of charted singles, but she remained in demand as a concert artist well into the 1980s.

 Riley became a born-again Christian and began recording gospel music in the mid-1970s.
 As result of her conversion, she distanced herself from "PTA" for a time due to its content.
 The song remained part of her live set, however, and she still performs it in her shows.
 She published her 1980 autobiography, From Harper Valley to the Mountain Top, which told the story of pop-music stardom and later move to gospel music.
 Riley released a gospel album with the same title in 1981.

 Personal life

 Jeannie and Mickey Riley divorced in 1970 at the height of her career.
 Following her shift from country music to gospel, they remarried in 1975 and settled in Franklin, Tennessee.
 After the release of her autobiography, From Harper Valley to the Mountaintop, and a gospel album of the same name in 1980, she suffered a bout of depression and was diagnosed with bipolar disorder.
 The Rileys divorced again in 1991.
 Two years later, Mickey moved back in to help Jeannie battle depression—an arrangement that continued until he remarried three years later.
 Jeannie married Billy Starnes, a childhood friend, in 2012.

 Riley sued Big Lots' parent company, Consolidated Stores Corporation, for $250,000 in 2003 after suffering from a fall the previous year.
 Riley stated that injuries from the fall kept her from performing and resulted in lasting disability.
+As of July 16, 2026, the case is on a stay while Big Lots is working through the bankruptcy process.
+The court's most recent order compels Big Lots to file a status report every 90 days.